Final Exam

 and the DSM has also manifested a high degree of co-occurrence of the second axis personality

-disorders with one another, as well as the first axis mental disorders.
+disorders with one another, as well as the first axis mental disorders. - Briefly describe the nature and the objectives of community mental health services.

 Distinguish among primary, secondary, and tertiary prevention programs.
 Provide